acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ***

 Remember that an action should be a plain JavaScript object containing the type of action and a payload.
 Right now it's just dispatching a string and not an object.
-An action could look like:
+An action could look like this:

     {
         type: ADD_TODO,
         title: 'Buy bananas'
     }

-Let's change the dispatch-call:
+Let's change the dispatch-call to return an object:

     store.dispatch({
         type: ADD_TODO,